ramiror/spanglish/README.md

 Good there | Well done
 Short and to the foot | Accurate and safe
-They make them game | They are a decent opponent Accounts clear preserve frienship | ?
+They make them game | They are a decent opponent Accounts clear preserve friendship | ?
 Skull doesn't shriek | Don't complain about the repercussions of your own acts It cups me | I love it
 Jewel, toy, chocolate, never cab | A used car in mint condition